Search for Important Questions

 1. Discuss the political philosophy of Hannah Arendt.

-2. What is Marx's theory of class struggle?
+2. What is Montesquieu's theory of separation of powers?

 1. Leo Strauss' view on political philosophy.